The real estate of Piedmont Avenue

 All that walking around is a great excuse to stop into La Farine

-, a wonderful French bakery, grab French takeout from Gregoire
+, a wonderful French bakery, grab takeout from Chow

-offers a refined menu, while the fantastic wine list at Dopo
+offers a refined French California menu, while the fantastic wine list at Dopo

 adds to their fun and sophisticated atmosphere.